omeka/everywhere-enduser/collectionviewer/GalleryStaff.md

 The drop zone will reset the message after a few seconds, but visitors can immediately send another item to their device it they wish (even while the success message is displayed).

 ### Unpairing
+To unpair, the visitor clicks the "tap to unpair" button on the media viewer (where the "send to mobile" message displayed).
+They can also tap unpair on their device at any time.